material-motion/material-motion/specifications/transition_director.md

 **Read-only direction API**: Transition directors have a settable direction property.

-`direction` is initialized with the initial direction of the transition.
+`direction` is initialized with the initial direction of the transition when the director is created.

 Example pseudo-code: